 - What causes mould?

 Usually, if it smells like mould, it is mould.
 Mould or mildew odours are due to the presence of fungi in the air, inside pipes or walls, or hidden in other parts of your home.
 Mould is thicker than mildew, so if the smell is particularly strong, that’s a clue that it’s mould and you need to act fast to prevent further growth.

 Mould is a fungus that can be found both indoors and outdoors.
 No one knows how many species of mould exist, but estimates range from tens of thousands to even three hundred thousand, or more.
 Mould spreads and reproduces by creating spores.
 Spores can survive conditions that are too sunny, hot, cold, dry or wet for mould to grow.
 When spores are released they can be carried by air or water to new locations and cause new mould growth.

-Excess moisture caused by leaks or flooding in your home — especially in typically damp environments like your kitchen, laundry room and bathrooms — creates the perfect breeding ground for mould or mildew.
-To control and reduce the risk for mould growth in these areas, you must properly maintain your plumbing system and monitor appliances that use large quantities of water, such as dish washers and washing machines.
+Excess moisture caused by leaks or flooding in your commercial property — especially in typically damp environments like the kitchen and bathrooms — creates the perfect breeding ground for mould or mildew.
+To control and reduce the risk for mould growth in these areas, you must properly maintain your plumbing system and monitor any appliances in your facility that use large quantities of water, such as dish washers.
 Small amounts of indoor mould are unavoidable and usually harmless.
 In damp environments, however, mould spores can more easily reproduce and cause more serious and difficult to remove mould problems.